sh6khan/git-cheat-sheet/README.md

 # or
 $ git rebase --abort
 ```
 To see which files contain merge conflicts (assuming you haven't backed out yet).
-Just run
+Just run:

 ```
 $ git status
 ```
 The important thing to remember here is that you have final say as to how the merge conflict is handled.
-If a coworkers spent hours and days on a feature that conflicted with yours, You can simply over write all their hard work.
-(But let's try our best to be not be so selfish ;) )
+If a co-worker spent hours and days on a feature that conflicted with yours, You can simply overwrite all their hard work. ( But let's try our best not to be so selfish ;) ).

 ##### Edit Conflicts
 * Happens when two users edit the same lines of a file.

-After opening op the file with the conflict you should see
+After opening up the file with the conflict you should see

 ```
 <<<<<<< HEAD